 Dedicated to the goddess Athena and the god Poseidon, the Erechtheion was one of the temples commissioned by Pericles after the Persian Wars and completed in 406 BC.
 Key features include the six women on the southern portico.
 In front of the temple is the famous olive tree that was said to have appeared during Athena’s fight with Poseidon.
-The original tree was destroyed during the Second World War but a cutting was preserved and a new tree planted in 1952.
+The original tree was destroyed during World War II, but a cutting was preserved and a new tree planted in 1952.

-Neo-classical architecture abounds in the centre of Athens, but in areas such as Koukaki, the contrast between the 18th century and 20th century is especially exciting.
-Apartments reflect Bauhaus and modernist influences, with geometric design, box balconies and brightly coloured façades.
-Other areas such as Neapoli and Kolonaki also offer this unique hybrid between more contemporary styles and traditional Athenian buildings.
+Neoclassical architecture abounds in the centre of Athens, but in areas such as Koukaki, the contrast between the 18th century and 20th century is especially exciting.
+Apartments reflect Bauhaus and Modernist influences, with geometric design, box balconies and brightly coloured facades.
+Other areas, such as Neapoli and Kolonaki, also offer this unique hybrid between more contemporary styles and traditional Athenian buildings.

 Created by Bernard Tschumi and Michael Photiadis, the new Acropolis Museum is a testament to the dream of modern Athens.
 The space is engineered to optimise natural light, with wrap-around glass windows that allow the light to stream in and illuminate the top floor.
 The design concept pays tribute to Ancient Greek values, with a precise and futuristic space rendered in glass, concrete and marble.

-It was decided that the former FIX building should be converted into The National Museum of Contemporary Art (EMST) in 2000.
+It was decided that the former FIX building should be converted into the National Museum of Contemporary Art (EMST) in 2000.
 However, the economic crisis meant that the gallery space only began to function again in 2018, after a long hiatus where it was closed.
-Nevertheless, it remains a captivating modern building, with two contrasting façades layered to create a sense of energy and purpose.
-In keeping the original building, the tension between functionality and creativity offers an invigorating atmosphere, with large, open-plan interiors.
+Nevertheless, it remains a captivating modern building, with two contrasting facades layered to create a sense of energy and purpose.
+In keeping with the original building, the tension between functionality and creativity offers an invigorating atmosphere, with large, open-plan interiors.